 Microsoft Excel is one of the most adaptable professional tools in use today.
 Most of us already use it with its basic functions of tables and charts.
 One of the most important and most used functions of Excel is inventory management.
 Inventory management through Excel makes it easy to organize inventory while saving monetary and time values.
 MS Excel is more preferable for small and medium sized businesses where inventory counts to fewer items.
 In small businesses, Excel is an excellent option to manage inventory and keep records of sales and purchases, ordering and delivering and data keeping.

-Excel offers various different inventory formulas to help in maintaining daily or routine business activities.
+Excel offers various different simple inventory formulas to help in maintaining daily or routine business activities.
 To get the maximum out of it, the user should first know the need of using.
 Next comes the basic information about the business and entries to be made in inventory worksheet; i.e. What stock is at hand, what is demanded and what is to be delivered etc.

 Excel provides an updated record of all business activities and also provides the relaxation from looking into loads of paperwork.
 Now let’s have a look in to step-by-step process of creating inventory using MS Excel.